UniversalRobots/Universal_Robots_ROS_Driver/README.md

 seems to not compile with every kernel.
 We recommend to use a multi-machine ROS setup in this situation where a realtime-system is running the robot driver and a separate machine is performing the computations requiring the graphics card.

+### Why can't the driver use the extracted calibration info on startup?
+This is mainly because parameters are loaded onto the parameter server before any nodes are started.

+The `robot_description` concept inside ROS is not designed to be changed while a system is running.
+Consumers of the urdf/`robot_description` will not update the model they have been loading initially.
+It's not the driver that needs/benefits from this calibrated urdf, it's the rest of the ROS application.

+Additionally: it's good to have this sort of things done in an off-line fashion, as that makes it predictable.
+If/when, for whatever reason, the calibration data changes, it's almost always better to have the files updated because of a conscious decision to do that, instead of automatically, invisible.
+Having to run the calibration extraction/transformation as a separate step makes this possible.
+If the calibration doesn't match the expected one, there's a reason for that and it should better be explicitly handled by a human.